LinSharp/yam/README.md

 ### Examples
 In examples, each block is considered a file.
 Yam files have .yam extension.
 Base indent can contain either a list or a hashtable/dictionary, can't be mixed.
+Indent is 2 spaces.

 Base list:
 ```